shenmishajing/project_template/docs/installation/installation.md

 First, install some packages from their official site manually, mainly some packages related to cuda, and you have to choose the cuda version to use.

+#### Pytorch

-By default, you only have to install [pytorch](https://pytorch.org/get-started/locally/) from their official site manually, and you can skip this if you want to use the latest pytorch.
+Install [pytorch](https://pytorch.org/get-started/locally/) from their official site manually.
+You can skip this if you want to use the latest pytorch.

 ### Automaticaly installation